AlexanderStroer/Cybersecurity-Homelab/attacks/activedirectory/LLMNR Poisoning/READme.md

 ![image](https://github.com/AlexanderStroer/Cybersecurity-Homelab/assets/122342684/8626effd-5e38-4573-bd08-9c67e9290afe)<br />
 <br />And something like this on the attackers side.<br />
 ![image](https://github.com/AlexanderStroer/Cybersecurity-Homelab/assets/122342684/3581fa7e-7ea4-4391-957b-aa49f2d7a291)<br /><br />
-1. Save the the entire hash output into a txt file and move into a directory with a word list.
+1. Save the the entire hash output into a txt file and move it to a directory with a word list.
 I created a new directory and moved a copy of rockyou.txt into it.<br />
 ![image](https://github.com/AlexanderStroer/Cybersecurity-Homelab/assets/122342684/1d70574a-ec55-4bbf-8f41-cfd9a2ee16d1)<br /><br />
 1. Run the appropriate HashCat command (hint: hashcat --help | grep NTLM)<br />
 ![image](https://github.com/AlexanderStroer/Cybersecurity-Homelab/assets/122342684/1f8fa93a-3ad1-4243-b07b-c716ef05f281)<br /><br />